junxit/us-congress-bills-116/bill.md

     >   - **(2)** may not reorganize or rename such units, offices, and boards in a manner not provided for under the applicable provision of section 1013 or 1014.

 - **(b)** *Duty To provide adequate staffing* Section 1013(a)(1) of the Consumer Financial Protection Act of 2010 (12 U.S.C.
 5493(a)(1)) is amended by adding at the end the following:
-  > - **(D)** *Duty to provide adequate staffing* The Director shall ensure that the specific functional units and offices described under subsections (b), (c), (d), (e), (g), and (h) of section 1013, as well as other units and offices with supervisory and enforcement duties, are provided with sufficient staff to carry out the functions, duties, and coordination of those units and offices.
+  > - **(D)** *Duty to provide adequate staffing* The Director shall ensure that the specific functional units and offices established under section 1013, as well as other units and offices with supervisory and enforcement duties, are provided with sufficient staff to carry out the functions, duties, and coordination of those units and offices.

 - **(c)** *Limitation on political appointees* Section 1013(a)(1) of the Consumer Financial Protection Act of 2010 (12 U.S.C.
 5493(a)(1)) is amended by adding at the end the following:
   > - **(E)** *Limitation on political appointees*